renatoathaydes/conveniently/README.md

 ### `Result<V>`

+The `Result` type is used to represent the result of a computation.
+It may be either successful (an instance of `Ok`) or a failure (of type `Fail`).

+It helps enforce error checking as the caller of a function returning `Result` is forced to _inspect_ the returned value for errors, as opposed to with `Exception`s.

-The only type it exports is `Result`, for error checking, which you normally obtain by calling `catching` or `catching$` (see more examples at the end of this page).
+You normally obtain a `Result` by calling `catching` or `catching$` (see more examples at the end of this page).

 ```dart
 final result = catching$(() {